 My main research focus is on "Galactic archaeology" - unwinding the present-day orbits and chemical compositions of stars in the Milky Way to study the processes at work early in Galactic history.
-I am one of two Project Scientists for the GALAH (Galactic Archaeology with HERMES) survey, which began in late 2013.
-Over a five-year observing program, we will use the HERMES spectrograph, together with the 2dF 400-fiber positioner, to take high-resolution spectra of 1 million stars in the Milky Way's disk and halo from the Anglo-Australian Telescope.
-We will determine abundances of up to 29 important chemical elements for each star, and plan to use this unprecedented data set to identify stars that originally formed together.
+I am one of two Project Scientists for the GALAH (Galactic Archaeology with HERMES) survey, which began collecting data in late 2013.
+Over the course of our observing program, we will use the HERMES spectrograph, together with the 2dF 400-fiber positioner, to take high-resolution spectra of 1 million stars in the Milky Way's disk and halo from the Anglo-Australian Telescope.
+We will determine abundances of up to 30 important chemical elements for each star, and plan to use this unprecedented data set to identify stars that originally formed together.
 Combining this with the precise positions and distances the ESA Gaia spacecraft will measure for all of our stars, we will study the history of star formation, chemical evolution, migration and minor mergers in the Galaxy.

 In other work, I use moderate-resolution spectroscopy from Keck Observatory, Lick Observatory and the Very Large Telescope to study the compositions of stars in globular clusters, some of the oldest stars in the Milky Way, and to compare them to star clusters in nearby dwarf galaxies.
 Since globular cluster stars formed at the very beginning of our galaxy's lifetime, we can use their properties to reconstruct the early history of the Milky Way.
 Roughly half of the stars in globular clusters have an unusual abundance pattern in the "light" elements (carbon, nitrogen, oxygen, sodium, magnesium and aluminum), indicating that star formation in clusters in the early Galaxy happened quickly and involved recycling material between subsequent generations of stars.